info201b-au2022/project-group-28/docs/p01-proposal.md

 ### Research Questions

-###### Where does coral bleaching occur most commonly?
+##### Where does coral bleaching occur most commonly?
 The Great Barrier Reef covers over a thousand square miles in area and is made up of over 3,000 individual reefs.
 Due to the sheer volume of area we must investigate, identifying patterns in the locations of coral bleaching not only helps to narrow down the amount of being covered, but also points out areas of concern for future instances of coral bleaching.
 Being able to pinpoint certain areas where coral bleaching where coral bleaching is more common or where coral bleaching occurs at a higher frequency also helps identify what areas are more vulnerable.

-###### When does coral bleaching usually occur?
+##### When does coral bleaching usually occur?
 A multitude of factors can have potential to affect the rate and locations at which coral bleaching occurs, and understanding when it's more likely to occur can help identify some of these components.
 One place where we can observe these patterns is in when coral reefs are more susceptible to bleaching.
 Identifying how the changing of the seasons or the slow progression of time has affected the rate of coral bleaching opens up opportunities to make connections to the core causes of coral bleaching.
 For example, maybe the changing of seasons affects water temperature, which could lead to more bleaching.

-###### How do nearby populations affect coral reef bleaching?
+##### Can more coral reefs adapt to survive with resilient species?
-As mentioned previously, the Great Barrier Reef stretches thousands of miles along Australia's coast.
-As populations in metropolitan areas continue to grow, and tourism continues to increase, their effect on coral bleaching might be more directly related than previously anticipated.
-Understanding how densely populated areas might affect the health of nearby reefs can also bring to light how people can make changes to improve the state of these reefs as well.
+Another way coral reefs can continue to survive in a warming ocean is by selecting the most resilient coral species.
+This is because there are many different species of corals around the world and each of these species thrive in a divergent environment.
+For example, some coral species have higher tolerance to higher temperatures, which is a primary cause for coral bleaching.
+Coral reefs are structures that include different species of corals and by adapting to the changing ocean temperature over time, it can remain with corals susceptible to the new environment.

 ### The Dataset
 This data set shows where coral bleaching occurs.
 The table shows the different